Filipino Americans: Identity

-Suicide ideation and depression
+Suicidal ideation and depression

 Mental health is a topic that is seldom spoken about among the Filipino-American community because of the stigma that is attached to it.
 In the documentary "Silent Sacrifices: Voices of the Filipino American Family" Patricia Heras points out that a lack of communication between first-generation and second-generation Filipino-American immigrants can lead to family members not understanding the personal hardships that each one goes through.
-Some of the main topics of discussion in this documentary are depression and suicide ideation experienced by the second-generation youth.
+Some of the main topics of discussion in this documentary are depression and suicidal ideation experienced by the second-generation youth.
 These topics are supported by a study that was conducted in 1997 by the Federal Centers for Disease Control and Prevention (CDC) that revealed that 45.6% of Filipina American teenage students in San Diego public schools had seriously thought about committing suicide.
 Half of those students had actually attempted suicide.
 Although depression cannot be said to cause suicide, the high scores of depression and low self-esteem show a relation to the high scores of suicidal thoughts among Filipinos.

 Depression in Filipinos can sometimes be difficult to notice without digging deeper into their feelings.
 Filipinos can display their depression in many ways such as showing extreme suffering or smiling even when it may not seem authentic.
 Some of the common causes of depression include: financial worries, family separation during the immigration process, and cultural conflict.
 One of these cultural conflicts is the belief that one must base decisions on what will "save face" for the family.
 A study was published in 2018 by Janet Chang and Frank Samson about Filipino American youth and their non-Filipino friends.
 They had found that Filipino American youth with three or more close non-Filipino friends were more likely to experience depression and anxiety more so than Filipino American youth with two or less non-Filipino friends that they considered to be close.
 Although having friends of diverse backgrounds gave these Filipinos a sense of inclusion among their peers, they also gained a heightened awareness of discrimination.